 Fellowship awarded to support work towards a PhD in Philosophy at University of California, Berkeley

-GERARDO VILDOSTEGUI is an Assistant Professor at Rutgers School of Law in Camden.
-He is also a PhD candidate in philosophy from the University of California at Berkeley.
+GERARDO VILDOSTEGUI is a PhD candidate in philosophy from the University of California at Berkeley.

 Jerry was born in Miami to a family originally from Cuba.